 Hiroyuki Fujita, PhD, is the founder, president, CEO and chairman of the board of Quality Electrodynamics (QED), a global developer and manufacturer of Magnetic Resonance Imaging (MRI) technology.
+In October 2019, QED became a subsidiary of Canon, Inc. based in Tokyo, with Dr. Fujita serving as chief technology officer of the MRI Division of Canon Medical Systems Corporation in Tochigi, Japan.
 He is the author of 17 patents and has published more than 40 scientific papers and abstracts.

 Dr. Fujita serves as an adjunct full professor of physics in the Department of Physics and radiology in the Department of Radiology in the School of Medicine at Case Western Reserve University in Cleveland, Ohio.
 He also serves as an adjunct full professor in the School of Information Technology and Electrical Engineering at the University of Queensland in Australia.
 Dr. Fujita is a Senior Fellow of the International Society for Magnetic Resonance in Medicine.